McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 1) Advanced Imputation Techniques
 2) Feature Engineering
 3) Auto ML
-4) Semi Supervised learning - for practice purpose
+4) Semi Supervised learning - for practice purpose (Not in final notebook file as it wasn't used in the analysis)
 5) Unsupervised learning: A and autoencoder - for practice purpose
 6) Making a user-interface on Python
 7) Using Docker to containerize the model